The period from 1920 to 1930 is referred to as the 'Golden Age' as the 1920's saw the emergence of a new generation

 more functional and detailed.
 Also, electrification became more wide-spread in the toy train world, and the catalogs started showing better renditions

 and used color more widely.
-John Marescot founded his company around 1920.
+Robert Marescot founded his company around 1920.
 Marescot was a French manufacturer known for producing extravagantly French-looking models

 of highly detailed 'O' gauge electric trains in the 1920's and 30's.
 Marescot made very fine scale model trains but it was a very small company with very